ondrolexa/apsg/README.md

 ## What is APSG?

-APSG is package for structural geologists.
+APSG is the package for structural geologists.
 It defines several new python classes to easily manage, analyze and visualize orientational structural geology data.

+## Major changes in class names and API from version 1.0.0

+APSG has been significantly refactored from version 1.0 and several changes are breaking backward compatibility.
+The main APSG namespace provides often-used classes in lowercase names as aliases to `PascalCase` convention used in modules to provide a simplified interface for users.
+The `PascalCase` names of classes use longer and plain English names instead acronyms for better readability.

+Check [documentation](https://apsg.readthedocs.org) for more details.

 ## Requirements

-You need Python 3.6 or later to run APSG.
-The package requires [NumPy](https://numpy.org/) and [SciPy](https://www.scipy.org/), and the plotting routines require [Matplotlib](https://matplotlib.org/).
+You need Python 3.8 or later to run APSG.
+The package requires [NumPy](https://numpy.org/) and [SciPy](https://www.scipy.org/), and [Matplotlib](https://matplotlib.org/).

 ## Quick start